-Origins Available: English, Swedish
+Origins Available: English

 The surname Nordby was first found in various places throughout Sweden as the name is derived from the Old Norse word for north.
 The name was originally a topographic name adopted by someone who lived to the north of a main settlement.
 When surnames finally became mandatory in Sweden in the 19th century, Nordby, or one of the many compound names created from it were often adopted ornamentally, that is, the bearers did not necessarily have any association with the meaning of the name.
 These compound names used such suffixes as "dahl" (valley), "stedt" (homestead), "ström" (river), and others.

 This web page shows only a small excerpt of our Nordby research.
 More information is included under the topic Early Nordby History in all our PDF Extended History products

 Another 27 words (2 lines of text) are included under the topic Early Nordby Notables in all our PDF Extended History products and printed products wherever possible.

 Some of the first settlers of this family name or some of its variants were: Alma Nordstrom, aged 35, who arrived at Ellis Island